MartinMiles/Sifon.UK/content/index.md

 ## Downloads

-Use this link to [download](content/download/Sifon_1.2.6.msi "download Sifon") your copy of Sifon.
+Use this link to [download](content/download/Sifon_1.3.4.msi "download Sifon") your copy of Sifon.
 The source code is available at [GitHub](https://github.com/MartinMiles/Sifon "Sifon GitHub repository").

-Those prefer installing with Chocolatey pakage manager can do: `choco install sifon -version 1.2.6`
+Those prefer installing with Chocolatey pakage manager can do: `choco install sifon`

 You can learn what's new at the [Release notes](/content/docs/ReleaseNotes "Release notes") page.